Chi-or-Tee/Chi-or-Tee/README.md

 - 💞️ I’m looking to collaborate on Python and ML projects.
 - 📫 How to reach me - edwardschioma@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm also a professional content writer.
-I can help you develop engaging and impactful content for your website, blog, etc.
+I can help you write engaging and impactful content for your website, blog, etc.

 <!---
 Chi-or-Tee/Chi-or-Tee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.